Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ## Lock Screen

-By default, Atlas disables the lock screen.
-If you would like to restore the lock screen, you can run the `Show Lock Screen.reg` file.
+By default, Atlas has the lock screen enabled.
+If you would like to disable the lock screen, you can run the `Hide Lock Screen.reg` file.

 ## Run With Priority in context menu